VIKINGYFY/AddOns/HandyNotes_WarWithin/RECENT_CHANGES.md

-## Changed in v68
+## Changed in v69

-* Hallowfall: show the locations for the Lost and Found quest turn-ins
+* Add the Flamegard's Hope and Back to the Wall achievements